-Here at Cheek Dental we are certified to provide Botox and dermal fillers services.
+Here at Cheek Dental we are certified to provide botulinum and dermal fillers services.

 We know that our muscles control movement, but did you know they also control how our faces look?
 They also show how we feel.

 The images below are a great example of how your muscles affect your appearance.
 This is a patient we treated in our office.
 The furrows in her brow make it look like she is angry or worried.
-With some simple Botox injections, her countenance has gone from scowl to smile.
+With some simple Botox (Xeomin) injections, her countenance has gone from scowl to smile.

 Lines and wrinkles like this can also make you look older.

 As a neuromuscular inhibitor, Botox relaxes the muscles that create lines and creases in your face.
 You will see results anywhere from three days to two weeks after your injection.
 The results will continue to improve throughout its lifespan.
 All those tension lines and creases simply disappear and stay gone for a time span of three to six months.

 We’ll start by cleansing your face.
 Then, we’ll mark the injection sites.
 Next, using a thin needle, we’ll do the quick injections, and then repeat the facial cleanse.
 It is that simple.
 When the effects wear off after three to six months, you can have a repeat treatment.

 In addition to Botox, we offer dermal fillers.
 These are hyaluronic acid compounds that are naturally found in both animals and humans.

 Because it is highly attracted to water, it works by holding the water under your skin’s surface removing creases all while feeling completely natural to the touch.
 The results generally last between eight months to a year.

 As you can see from the images on the left, filling in the creases helps to bring a more youthful appearance to your face.